Mister Egypt

-Mr Egypt is a national beauty pageant in Egypt.
+Mister Egypt is a national male beauty pageant in Egypt.
 Major competitive areas are charisma, fitness, good looks and personality.
 The contest is sponsored by Oriflame Men and is held under the auspices of Egypt's Ministry of Tourism.

+Egyptian representatives from the Mister Egypt pageant have participated in various international male beauty competitions, showcasing the country's talent on a global stage, though detailed placements are often limited in documentation.